The best reef safe sunscreen to protect your skin and the ocean this summer

 When a sunscreen formula is billed as being suitable for babies, you know it’s going to be a caring and cosseting treat for adult skin alike.
 It’s made from 59% organic ingredients, including shea butter and rosehip to bolster moisture levels.
 The defense comes from coral-safe zinc oxide and titanium.

 The rich consistency is more like one of the best face moisturizers than a typical light sun lotion, so does require a little more rubbing in.
-But I’m pleased to report it left no white cast on my olive complexion, and my skin felt plumped with hydration for the rest of the day.
-In fact, it’s been clinically proven to increase skin moisture by 18% when applied once a day for 28 days.
-I also liked the fact this could be used on the face and body, and the skin-nourishing ingredients certainly left my dehydrated skin looking and feeling a lot better with each application.
+But we're pleased to report it left no white cast on our Beauty Editor's olive complexion, and our skin felt plumped with hydration for the rest of the day.
+In fact, it’s been clinically proven to increase skin moisture by 18% when applied once a day for 28 days, which means it's also a great option for anyone wondering how to make a tan last longer (the trick is hydration).
+We also liked the fact this could be used on the face and body, and the skin-nourishing ingredients certainly left our dehydrated skin looking and feeling a lot better with each application.

 Our expert review: